CrowsVeldt/CrowsVeldt.github.io/src/pages/blog/rss-feed-shenanigans/index.md

 I liked it, I tried it, and it worked! (confetti falls from the sky, people spontaneously bursting into song and dance)

-You can check out [the RSS feed here.](https://thisthingidid.surge.sh/rss.xml) Thanks for reading!
-Constructive criticism is welcome.
+## The Moral of the Story:

+Documentation is all well and good, but sometimes digging into the source code itself (and the issues page) really is the way to go.
+Especially when the project is still in the early stage.

+I know this is like saying "water is wet" to more experienced programmers, but before now I felt intimidated by it and let that dissuade me.
+Now that I'm over that first bump I hope it'll be easier from now on.

 ## One last bit of fun:

 I try to avoid copy/pasting solutions since that has caused me much unneccessary grief in the past, but in this case I caused myself ~30 minutes of uneccessary grief by typing ```markdownRemark``` instead of ```MarkdownRemark```(!)
 So, yeah.
 That was fun.

+You can check out [my RSS feed here.](https://thisthingidid.surge.sh/rss.xml) Thanks for reading!
+Feel free to let me know what you think.